 I watched this happen in a relationship where my partner distanced himself from destructive habits and the environments where they flourished.
-He was super-strong-willed and, yet, after some months started to miss the people and the places that were familiar.
-It wasn’t long before I watched a landslide.
-It wasn’t that he “failed” to stay on track, but, rather, underestimated the power of influence.
-Like we all do.
+He was super-strong-willed and, yet, after some months he started to miss the people and the places that were familiar.
+It wasn’t long before I witnessed a landslide.
+It wasn’t that he “failed” to stay on track, but, rather, he underestimated the power of influence like many of us do.

 Don’t get me wrong, I think we’re all unlimited in power and you can totally get above it all, whatever demons you’re slaying.
 In an extreme example, I know a bartender who has been sober for 20 years.

 But… it takes lots of commitment to building up a new set of habits and healing the old before we’re “wired” in a new way that allows us to sit in the middle of so much constant temptation and feel 100% immune.

 That bartender deeply committed to a decade of changing his life and building new habits that were so deeply ingrained before he could even imagine stepping foot in a bar, and working in a bar again seemed unthinkable until that point.